dkelly103/local-geth-poa/README.md

         ./keygen print

-- Add the ethereum address to the genesis with a top up amount
+- Add the ethereum address to the genesis with a balance